joanaapa/Distillation-DNABERT-Promoter/README.md

 All the models were build upon the framework provided by HuggingFace.
 Parts of the code provided by the authors of [DNABERT](https://github.com/jerryji1993/DNABERT), [DistilBERT](https://github.com/huggingface/transformers/tree/main/examples/research_projects/distillation) and an unoﬀicial reimplementation of [MiniLM](https://github.com/jongwooko/Pytorch-MiniLM) served as a base for this work and were extended to fit the specific needs.

+For more information on the methodology and results, please check the full document [link to be added].

 ## Usage examples

 Below you can find examples on how to perform basic distillations, promoter fine-tuning and evaluation.